rawmodel/framework/README.md

 **Model.prototype.handle(error, { quiet }): Promise(Model)**

-> Tries to handle the `error` against each field handlers and populates model with possible errors.
+> Tries to handle the `error` against each field handlers and populates the model with possible errors.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------